memalika/bc_ad_lab/README.md

 ![GetNetUser](./assets/GetNetUser.PNG)

-We could see a user called SQL, wich had admin rights on the domain and had its password in the desscription.
+We could see a user called SQL, which had admin rights on the domain and had its password in the desscription.
 Service accounts with admin rights is apparently something you can come accross as a pentester and sometimes the password is written down in their desciption so they don't forget it.